An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

-In this section, we derive a linear programming approximation of the optimal inner polytope containment problem~\eqref{eq:inner approx}.
-We do so by constructing an inner approximation to each individual flexibility set according to:
+In this section, we derive a conservative linear programming (LP) approximation of the optimal inner polytope containment problem~\eqref{eq:inner approx}.
+We start by constructing an inner approximation to each individual flexibility set given by:

 Here, $\gamma_i\in\Rset^T$ and $\Gamma_i\in\Rset^{T \times T}$ ($i = 1, \dots, N$) are optimization variables that will be selected to ensure that each AH-polytope $\gamma_i + \Gamma_i \Uset_0$ closely approximates its corresponding flexibility set $\Uset_i$, while satisfying the individual set containment conditions \eqref{eq:ind_con}, as depicted by the red arrows in the left-hand side of Fig. \ref{fig:inner_approx}.
 It follows from \eqref{eq:ind_con} that the Minkowski sum of the resulting AH-polytopes is an inner approximation of the aggregate flexibility set, i.e.,